RedisGears/RedisGears-2.0/docs/create_development_environment.md

 ## Easy Build and Deploy

-We can use npm scirts section to achieve an easy build and deploy commands, change the scripts section on `package.json` to the following:
+We can use npm scripts section to achieve an easy build and deploy commands, change the scripts section on `package.json` to the following:

 ```json
 "scripts": {